8 Email Personalization Techniques That Work for Every Marketer

 Segmented and targeted emails bring in 58% of all revenue. – DMA

-According to a study of Mailchimp users, segmented data campaigns resulted in a 14.37 percent rise in open rates and a staggering 67.48 percent increase in clicks.
+Segmented data campaigns resulted in a 14.37 percent boost in open rates and a remarkable 67.48 percent increase in clicks, according to a survey of Mailchimp users.

-Here we have covered the basics of advanced personalization techniques and discussed how to apply them in your strategies:
+Here we have covered the basics of advanced personalization techniques and discussed how to apply them in your campaigns:

 1. Using Name